WhiskeyRomeoTango/leetcode/searching/backtracking/readme.md

 ### Solution

+Again, we can ask those 3 questions to determine whether we should use backtracking.

+* **Can we build partial solutions?** - Yes, by putting a number in an empty slot on the board.
+* **Can those partial solutions be checked for validity?** - Yes, by checking if any row, col, or 3x3 box has duplicates.
+* **Can those partial solutions be checked for completion?** - Yes, by checking if there is no more empty slot to be filled.

 This is a different flavor of backtracking.
 Previously we were given a range of candidates, and we were asked to return the list of all possible combinations / solutions.
 Here, we were guaranteed that there will be only one solution - we need to find it.
 Also, permutating a 9x9 2D array a gazillion times is not very memory / space friendly, and although not said in the problem description, the code template we were given says this:

 ```python